VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_application.typ

 The type resolution for the elaborate application style works like this:

-1. A type-hole of a value $A_1 arrow.r ... arrow.r A_n$ is encountered.
+1. A type hole of a value $A_1 arrow.r ... arrow.r A_n$ is encountered.
 2. A value of type
    $B_1 arrow.r ... arrow.r B_n arrow.r A_1 arrow.r ... arrow.r A_n$
-   is inserted into the type-hole,
+   is inserted into the type hole,
 3. #[The editor resolves the curried function into it's nested values and matches the ending values $A_1 arrow.r ... arrow.r A_n$ with the expected type of the hole.